alumet-dev/alumet/plugin-opentelemetry/README.md

 This crate is a library that defines the OpenTelemetry plugin.

-Implements a push-based OTPL receiver (via gRPC) which can be connected to an OpenTelemetry Collector, processed in any way, and then exported to a observability backend like Jaeger, Prometheus, Thanos, OpenSearch, ElasticSearch, etc.
+Implements a push-based exporter (via gRPC) which can be connected to an OpenTelemetry Collector (via a receiver), processed in any way, and then exported to a observability backend like Jaeger, Prometheus, Thanos, OpenSearch, ElasticSearch, etc.

 ## Demos